scottmk/ti4-reference/docs/rules-summary.md

 -   :fontawesome-solid-4: __Construction__
     { .construction-card}

+    === "Base/PoK :ti4-pok:"
         ---
         **Primary**:

         * Place 1 PDS or 1 Space Dock on a planet you control.
         * Place 1 PDS on a planet you control.

         ---
         **Secondary**:

         * Spend 1 token from your strategy pool and place it in any system; you may place either 1 space dock or 1 PDS on a planet you control in that system.

+    === "Thunder's Edge :ti4-te:"
+        ---
+        **Primary**:

+        * Either place 1 structure on a planet you control, or use the <span style="font-variant:small-caps;">Production</span> ability of 1 of your space docks.
+        * Place 1 structure on a planet you control.

+        ---
+        **Secondary**:

+        * Spend 1 token from your strategy pool to place 1 structure on a planet you control.

 -   :fontawesome-solid-5: __Trade__
     { .trade-card}